Motley Crue Logo

 Motley Crue Logo History

 This band impresses with carefully planned fire shows with fiery guitars, “flaming” drum kits, and lots of pyrotechnics, including a “burning” bassist.
-So musicians try to fully immerse themselves in the atmosphere of thunderous flashes, reflecting the mood of their compositions because they are not only loud but also bright.
+So musicians try to fully immerse themselves in the atmosphere of thunderous flashes, reflecting the mood of their compositions, which are not only loud but also bright.
 The rockers’ career was interrupted in 2016, after the final concert on 12/31/15.
-But 2.5 years later, the team has recovered again, announcing a new breakthrough in musical activity.
+But 2.5 years later, the team has recovered again, announcing a breakthrough in musical activity.

 In 1981, when the four talents decided to unite and establish a creative fraternity, they briefly searched for a name.
-Rejecting the option of Christmas put forward by Sixx, the guys became Mötley Crüe with Mick Mars’ light hand.
+Rejecting Sixx’s proposed Christmas option, the guys became Mötley Crüe with Mick Mars’ light touch.
 He remembered that that was roughly the name of the White Horse band he played with.
 To add originality, the rockers slightly twisted the grammatical spelling of the words and added diacritical symbols – two dots above the vowels.
-It is supposed to be a tribute to the German beer Löwenbräu, which they were drinking at that time.
+It is supposed to be a tribute to the German beer Löwenbräu that they were drinking at the time.
 The transformed version of the inscription, presented in different styles, gradually flooded all the team’s albums, becoming not only a decoration but also a logo.
 There are ten of them in total.

 1981 – 1983